MaksimovDenis/gRPC-server-HansZimmerSoundtracks/README.md

 # projectAuth
-gRPC service for user authorization and authentication with support
+gRPC service for user authorization and authentication with support sqlite